Skip to main content

 DEPTH (Doxycycline for Emphysema in People Living with HIV)

 This is a research study to evaluate if the medication doxycycline, a commonly used antibiotic, can slow the damage to the lungs caused by emphysema in people who also have HIV.
 Emphysema is more prevalent in people living with HIV and may progress faster than in HIV-negative individuals.
-Doxycycline is approved by the FDA to treat or prevent a variety of infections and conditions.
-It has not been approved to treat emphysema in people living with HIV, so the use in this study is considered investigational.

 Click here for more information and eligibility requirements.